freenas/freenas-docs/userguide/network.rst

    +----------------------+----------------+------------------------------------------------------------------------------------------------+

-Options can be set at the lagg level using the "Edit" button, or at the individual parent interface level using the "Edit Members" button.
+Options can be set at the lagg level using the :guilabel:`Edit` button, or at the individual parent interface level using the :guilabel:`Edit Members` button.
+Changes are typically made at the lagg level
-Changes are typically made at the lagg level (:numref:`Figure %s <lagg_edit_fig>`) as each interface member will inherit from the lagg.
+(:numref:`Figure %s <lagg_edit_fig>`)
+as each interface member will inherit from the lagg.
 To configure at the interface level